The Best Trails in Cuyahoga Valley National Park

-I’m often asked for the best hikes and trails in Cuyahoga Valley National Park (CVNP).
+I’m often asked for the best trails in Cuyahoga Valley National Park (CVNP).
 Since the park is quite vast and stretches from Cleveland all the way to Akron, there are a ton of trail options to choose from!
 I encourage people to try and see as much as they can since really, you can’t go wrong anywhere you go.
 But, I finally decided to jot down my absolute favorite trails which includes two harder and two easier hikes.
 I would consider these “lesser known” trails, beyond the obvious and most popular spots in the park such as Blue Hen Falls, Brandywine Falls and the Ledges.

 This hike is ~3.3 miles and is a loop trail.
 It typically takes me about two hours to complete and is considered a moderate hike.
 I park at the Kendall Lake Shelter.
 From there, you can find the beginning of the trail right by the road where you entered into the parking lot.
 The first part of the hike takes you back to the side of Kendall Lake.
 The official trail starts just inside the woods.
 You can either go right or left to follow this incredible loop.
 I usually start to the right and end the hike with the beautiful hilly overview that’s pictured above.
 For those who don’t want to hike the entire thing, there is a shortcut option available which you’ll find trail markers for.